nus-cs2103-AY2021S2/tp/docs/team/pasha-292.md

    * Add the date feature to TimesForWheels to take into account the delivery date.(PRs:
      [#35](https://github.com/AY2021S2-CS2103T-W10-3/tp/pull/35),
      [#47](https://github.com/AY2021S2-CS2103T-W10-3/tp/pull/47))
+     Justification: The date feature allows to keep track of the delivery date.
    * Change the find feature to enable finding by all customer attributes.(PRs:
      [#35](https://github.com/AY2021S2-CS2103T-W10-3/tp/pull/35),
      [#47](https://github.com/AY2021S2-CS2103T-W10-3/tp/pull/47),
      [#63](https://github.com/AY2021S2-CS2103T-W10-3/tp/pull/63))
+     Justification: The find feature should be able to find any delivery task based on any of its attributes.

 * **GUI Changes**
    * Add the date field to the GUI.(